kensanata/nimi-mute/README.md

 content, and terminate it with a single period on a line by itself, like in the good old days when `ed` was the standard editor.

-That also means that your text file may not contain a line with just period, obviously.
+That also means that your text file may not contain a line with just a period, obviously.

 And just because it was easy to do, two greater-than characters